 This service entails the administration of exercise testing in our private Assessment Laboratory to assess one's cardiovascular and muscular fitness as well as flexibility, posture and body composition.
 Once data is collected, an individual's strengths and weaknesses can be identified as compared to normative data.
 With individualized assessment, an exercise protocol can be designed for your specific needs.
 All tests are safe and administered by experienced professionals and qualified Exercise Science students.

 A safe and effective exercise protocol will be designed for you in order to obtain the maximal benefits of exercise.
 All patrons must undergo a Fitness Assessment to receive this service.
 Once completed, the individual will have three training sessions with an Exercise Science student or Wellness staff member to ensure that the protocol is understood and applied appropriately.

 This non-invasive, private screening includes skin fold measurements that can determine one's body fat percentage.
 The results of this test can assist with the prescription of weight loss and maintenance.

 All health-fitness assessments must be scheduled prior to the date of the service.
-There is a Request for Health-Fitness form that must be completed by all patrons and submitted to the Wellness Attendant desk.
+There is a Request for Health-Fitness Assessment form that must be completed by all patrons and submitted to the Wellness Attendant desk.
 This form is available in the Pitney Bowes Foundation Wellness Center and can be downloaded by clicking on the link below.
 Health-fitness assessments will be scheduled on a first come, first serve basis.
-Pending the volume of requests, it may be several weeks before an assessment can be scheduled.
+Depending on the volume of requests, it may be several weeks before an assessment can be scheduled.

 CLICK HERE TO DOWNLOAD (REQUIRED FOR ALL WELLNESS SEVICES)